Robert Pont: Last years

-On 15 October 1589 Pont was appointed, by the king, as one of a commission to legally judge beneficed persons (clergy).
+On 15 October 1589, Pont was appointed by the king as one of a commission to legally judge beneficed persons (clergy).
 He was one of those sent by the Presbytery of Edinburgh to hold a conference with the king at the Edinburgh Tolbooth on 8 June 1591 regarding the king's objections to criticisms from the pulpit; and replied to the king's claim of sovereign judgment in all things by affirming that there was a judgment above his—namely "God's—put in the hand of the ministry".
-On 8 December he was deputed, along with other two ministers, to go to Holyrood Palace, when they urged the king to have the Scriptures read at dinner and supper.
+On 8 December he was deputed, along with two other ministers, to go to Holyrood Palace, when they urged the king to have the Scriptures read at dinner and supper.
 At the meeting of the Assembly at Edinburgh on 21 May 1592 he was appointed one of a committee to work on articles with reference to Popery and its authority.

 When the Act of Abolition granting pardon to the Earls of Huntly, Angus, Erroll, and other Catholics on certain conditions was on 26 November 1593 communicated by the king to the ministers of Edinburgh, Pont proposed that it should be disannulled rather than revised.
 He again acted as moderator of the assembly which met in March 1596.
 On 16 May 1597 he was appointed one of a commission to converse with the king; and he was also a member of the renewed commission in the following year.
 At the General Assembly which met in March 1597–8 he was one of the main supporters of the proposal of the king that the ministry, as the third estate of the realm, should have its own vote in parliament.

-By the assembly which met at Burntisland on 12 May 1601 Pont was appointed to revise the translation of the Psalms in metre.
+By the assembly which met at Burntisland on 12 May 1601, Pont was appointed to revise the translation of the Psalms in metre.
 On 15 November of the following year he was relieved of "ordinary teaching".

 He died on 8 May 1606, in his eighty-second year, and was buried in the churchyard of St Cuthbert's Church, Edinburgh.
-He had had a tombstone prepared for himself, with epitaphs written by himself, but this was removed and another set up by his widow, Mary Smyth, which remained by a privy council decision in June 1607.
+He had had a tombstone prepared for himself, with epitaphs written by himself, but this was removed and another set up by his widow, Mary Smyth, which remained by a Privy Council decision in June 1607.
 This now stands on the western wall of the entrance lobby to the church, above an explanatory brass plaque.